 Economics is the social science of allocating resources to provide goods and services.
 It describes how economic systems work and then uses that description to identify the scope of economic policies for improving efficiency in the distribution of income and wealth.

-Economists derive policy not only in business, but also in politics, health, law education, religion, and many other fields.
-The Economics concentrations are an excellent preparation both for numerous non-academic careers and for graduate studies in various disciplines.
+Economists derive policy not only in business, but also in politics, health, law education, religion and many other fields.
+The economics program at UIW is an excellent preparation for numerous non-academic careers and for graduate studies in various disciplines.

 Economics provides the guiding principles for most business disciplines, and so students of Business Economics prepare themselves to follow a wide variety of career paths.
-Economic analysts are employed by departments of marketing, accounting, finance, human resources, and others.
+Economic analysts are employed by departments of marketing, accounting, finance, human resources and others.

 Financial economists help firms evaluate investment opportunities and raise funds for operational requirements or expansion.
 They track and price risks inherent in the firms' activities.
 Financial economists work in banks as personal financial advisers and wealth managers.
 A financial economist with a Ph.D., or with an M.B.A. and significant experience, may serve as a teacher and researcher in academic institutions.

-Students of International Economics prepare to work in companies that conduct business in other countries, serving as analysts of international markets, currency exchange, tariffs, and other international issues.
+Students of International Economics prepare to work in companies that conduct business in other countries, serving as analysts of international markets, currency exchange, tariffs and other international issues.
 International economists pursue careers in government, international management, finance and consultation, and journalism.

-The political economy concentration aims to develop theoretical and empirical understanding of the connections between economics and politics.
+The political economy track aims to develop theoretical and empirical understanding of the connections between economics and politics.
 Students majoring in political science gain an appreciation of the role of economic forces in politics.
 Economics majors learn how politics influence economic behavior in the real world.

 Students choosing a concentration in political economy will be especially well prepared for graduate study in economics, political science, or business, and for both academic and non-academic careers in policy analysis, business administration, law, government relations and other fields.